moostjs/moostjs/docs/webapp/controllers/usage.md

 // api.controller.ts
 import { Controller } from 'moost'
-import { ImportController } from '@moostjs/event-http
+import { ImportController } from '@moostjs/event-http'

-'
 import { UserController } from './user.controller'

-@Controller('api') // [!code hl]
+@Controller('api')
-@ImportController(UserController) // [!code hl]
+@ImportController(UserController)
 export class ApiController {}
 ```

-In this example, the `UserController` is imported into the `ApiController`.
-Since `ApiController` has the prefix `api` and `UserController` has the prefix `user`, the `getUser` method of `UserController` maps to the `/api/user/:id` endpoint.
+In this case, `UserController` is imported into `ApiController`.
+With `ApiController` having the prefix `api` and `UserController` the prefix `user`, the `getUser` method of `UserController` points to the `/api/user/:id` endpoint.

-Using controllers in this way allows you to build a structured and easily understandable route hierarchy in your Moost application.
-This method provides flexibility in defining your application's routing logic while keeping your code organized and manageable.
+By using controllers this way, you can build a clear, easily readable route hierarchy in your Moost app.
+This method ensures flexible routing logic definition and organized, manageable code.